wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 - Verified
 - Anomalous
 - Rejected
+- Could not verify

-Messages can have a `NotVerified` state initially and should be eventually be marked as one of the other states.
+Messages can have an initial state of `Not verified` which should eventually be changed to one of the other states.

-Messages marked as `NotApplicable` should be processed normally.
-This state will be used for messages that are not Token Transfers, as only Token Transfers are process by the Transfer Verifier.
+Messages marked as `Not applicable` should be processed normally.
+This state will be used for messages that are not Token Transfers, as only Token Transfers are process by  a Transfer Verifier.

 A `Verified` message is in a "known good" state and should be processed normally.

-Both `Anomalous` and `Rejected` represent potentially dangerous states. `Anomalous` should be used for "heuristic" Transfer Verifier implementations and `Rejected` should be used for "strict" implementations. `Rejected` messages must be dropped and must not result in a VAA creation for the message. `Anomalous` messages can be delayed, though other potential responses may be appropriate depending on the reliability of the Transfer Verifier implementation and how likely `Anomalous` messages are to occur in practice.
+Both `Anomalous` and `Rejected` represent potentially dangerous states. `Anomalous` should be used for "heuristic" Transfer Verifier implementations and `Rejected` should be used for "strict" implementations. `Rejected` messages must be dropped and must not result in a VAA creation for the message. `Anomalous` messages can be delayed, though other potential responses may be appropriate depending on the reliability of  a Transfer Verifier implementation and how likely `Anomalous` messages are to occur in practice.

+`Could not verify` refers to transactions that could be correctly parsed for whatever reason.
+This state signals that an attempt was made to verify a transfer but that it could not be completed successfully.

 ### Sequencing with the Governor and the Accountant

-Assuming both are enabled, the processor first sends a message to the Governor and then to the Accountant once the message is release by the Governor.
+Assuming both are enabled, the processor first sends a message to the Governor and then to the Accountant once the message is released by the Governor.

-Checks relating to the Transfer Verifier should occur before the checks to the Governor or the Accountant.
+Checks relating to  a Transfer Verifier should occur before the checks to the Governor or the Accountant.
 If a message is `Rejected` or `Anomalous`, it should be dropped or delayed before it is included in the Governor or Accountant.
 This prevents a scenario where a `Rejected` message might still consume outgoing Governor capacity, for example.